illinois-cs241/illinois-cs241.github.io/index.md

 Grading issues should be raised with your TA e.g. during section or by email.
 Missing scores need to be reported on or before the next section.

+## Absences
+If your absence is unplanned—if you have a sudden illness or have a sudden death in the family—we will deal with your situation on a case-by-case basis with the course admin (cs241admin@illinois.edu).

+For illness-related excuses, you will need a doctor's note of some kind verifying your illness.
+NO illness-related excuses will be accepted without a dated [Emergency Dean's](http://www.odos.uiuc.edu/contact/) note stating that you contacted the Emergency Dean.

 ## How to succeed

 Is this course hard!?
 Yes but you are bright and you're taking computer science at UIUC *  just schedule the time to do it right.
 The two big changes from CS225: One your code is now much smaller than the complexity of the system around it.
 Secondly, no we will not debug your code for you.